 To sell the matrimonial flat during a divorce, it must have reached its MOP by the divorce completion date.
 If not, either party can request special approval to sell the flat upon receiving the final judgement (subject to approval).

-Engage our Super Agents by messaging us on Intercom, which can be found at the bottom, right-hand corner of the screen.
-Or WhatsApp us at +65 9727 5270!
+Call us at 6886 9009 to secure an appointment with any of our Super Agents or message us in the chatbox at the bottom, right-hand corner of the screen.
+You can also WhatsApp us at 9727 5270!